The-Uncounted-Lab/county_month_excess_mortality_2020-2022/README.md

-# monthly_county_level_excess_mortality
+# excessMortality
-Estimating monthly excess mortality at the county level for the United States
+The aim of this project is to build a model to estimate monthly Crude Death Rates (CDR) at the county level for the United States.